 Summing It Up

-There are various ways on how to check RAM Type in Windows 10.
-If you don’t want to open up your computer to check the type of RAM, there are multiple software that help you do so.
+There are various ways how to check RAM Type in Windows 10.
+If you don’t want to open up your computer to check the Type of RAM, multiple software helps you do so.

-Know that when upgrading your RAM, knowing what Type it is is a crucial aspect to determine.
+When upgrading your RAM, determining what Type it is is crucial.

-So, which type of RAM are you using in your build?
-Let us know!
+So, which Type of RAM are you using in your build?
+Let me know!